Empress of the Seas sailing out of Miami. Captured by Greg Dragonetti ©CruiseInd

-By the mid-2010’s it was becoming clear that Cuba was going to be a viable option for American operators.
 Combined with a weakening Spanish market for holidays, the Empress was transferred back into the Royal Caribbean fleet and started sailing to Cuba.
 However in 2019, Cuba voyages were banned by the US Government.
-Royal will be sailing her to Bermuda, offering Hamilton and St. Georges, as well as longer Canada and New England routes in 2020.
-Her long term future remains unknown.
+Royal Caribbean had been planning be sailing her to Bermuda, offering Hamilton and St. Georges, as well as longer Canada and New England routes in 2020 however the 2019 COVID-19 Pandemic threw a wrinkle into that and sealed her fate with Royal Caribbean.

 EMPRESS OF THE SEAS DECK PLANS